-The forest of Fontainebleau is huge!
+The forest of Fontainebleau is vast!
 We found this site which lists 20 hikes to do in the forest of Fontainebleau.
 You can see the level of difficulty and the time it will take.
 The routes that I find good are those that pass through the Massif des 3 Pignons.
 Les Sables du Cul du Chien is also a place to discover.

-But if you are “not necessarily very into hiking”, you can also discover the forest of Fontainebleau on foot, without going too far from Fontainebleau.
+But if you are “not necessarily very into hiking”, you can also discover the forest of Fontainebleau on foot without going too far from Fontainebleau.

 GOOD TIP!
 If you are only interested in the walk in the forest, you can save time and not go to Fontainebleau itself.
-In fact, on weekends several TER trains stop in the middle of the forest of Fontainebleau!
+In fact, on weekends, several TER trains stop in the middle of the forest of Fontainebleau!
 So you can go straight down into the forest to do your ride!
 Look at the timetables and stops on the Transsilien website.
 Find more information on how to get to Fontainebleau from Paris further down in the article.